-	Canvas is an online platform used by faculty and staff to provide learning materials, activities, electronic gradebook and communications that may supplement a face-to-face or blended course, or deliver a fully online experience.
+Canvas is an online platform used by faculty and staff to provide learning materials, activities, an electronic gradebook, and communications that may supplement a face-to-face or blended course, or deliver a fully online experience.

 Web Conferencing (Online Meetings)

-Zoom is an online video conferencing system, featuring meeting and webinar capabilities, along with real-time messaging and content sharing.
-Zoom can also be accessed through the Zoom for Canvas Integration, which allows you to start and join Zoom meetings from within Canvas.
+Zoom is an online video conferencing system, featuring meeting and webinar capabilities along with real-time messaging and content sharing.
+Zoom can also be accessed through the Zoom for Canvas Integration which allows you to start and join Zoom meetings from within Canvas.

 Kaltura is known for its multitude of capabilities such as video, audio and screen capture.
-It is also known for powerful search functions, video quizzes, deep analytics, and for its auto-captioning and accessibility workflows.
+It is also known for powerful search functions, video quizzes, deep analytics, and its auto-captioning and accessibility workflows.

 - My Media is a collection of all the personal videos you’ve recorded and uploaded with Kaltura tools.
-My media is associated with your Canvas and Kaltura account, but not with any particular course.
+My Media is associated with your Canvas and Kaltura accounts, but not with any particular course.
 In the My Media library, users can choose to manage their media across all their courses.
 Kaltura also provides links and embed codes that you can use to share your media with others.

 Additional Video Recording and Storage Options

-Screencast-O-Matic is an application for Mac and Windows computers that records screen activity and/or your webcam.
+ScreenPal (formerly Screencast-O-Matic) is an application for Mac and Windows computers that records screen activity and/or your webcam.
 You can record a PowerPoint or Google Slides presentation, or demonstrate a tool directly from your computer.

-YouTube is available to all students, faculty, staff and departments through the Google Apps suite of tools.
+YouTube is available to all students, faculty, staff, and departments through the Google Apps suite of tools.
 Upload a video and share it with your class or create a shared account to promote your organization.

 Exam Originality Checking and Proctoring

 Turnitin's plagiarism prevention tool generates originality reports that show how much of a document is original, cited from other sources, or unoriginal.
-Students learn the importance of original writing and attribution, and foster critical thinking skills that are important to student success.
+Students learn the importance of original writing and attribution and foster critical thinking skills that are important to student success.

 Proctorio (Secure Exam Browser) is a flexible e-proctoring tool that gives faculty the opportunity to set up online proctoring specific to their own assessment needs.
 Review the UMN Proctorio web page to learn about important information to consider when choosing to use Proctorio.